 That said, anti-shock vs rigid trekking poles come down to personal preference.

 When carrying a moderate load on a steep descent, I love the way the Montem Anti-Shock Cork trekking poles relieved my knees of any major impacts.
+I mean, this is what you want from a hiking pole right!?

 If you are used to trekking with anti-shock poles, rigid poles feel super weird at first.
 You may ask yourself if “these trekking poles even doing anything?”
 They are, though the impact of rigid trekking poles on your body is more subtle.